Stanford guilty of bilking investors of billions

 It was a vindication for the U.S. government, which closed down Stanford's financial empire in February 2009 but had failed for years to address signs that the business was built on air.
 The Stanford case was the biggest investment fraud since Bernard Madoff's.

-Stanford was found guilty on 13 counts of a 14-count criminal indictment, including fraud, conspiracy and obstructing an investigation by the U.S. Securities and Exchange Commission.
-He was found not guilty on one count of wire fraud.
-The charges carry a possible prison sentence of nearly 20 years.
+Stanford was found guilty on 13 of 14 criminal counts, including fraud, conspiracy and obstructing an investigation by the U.S. Securities and Exchange Commission.

 As Stanford, 61, was led out of the courtroom after the verdict, he touched his fist to his heart and looked at the bench where his mother and two daughters sat.
 He has been jailed since his June 2009 arrest.

-"We're disappointed in the outcome," said Stanford's defense attorney Ali Fazel.
+"We're disappointed in the outcome," said Stanford attorney Ali Fazel.
 "We do expect an appeal."
 He said he expects sentencing in several months.

+The charges carry a potential prison sentence of more than 200 years if the terms are served consecutively, but Stanford is more likely to face a maximum of about 20 years if, as is typical in white-collar cases, he is sentenced to concurrent prison terms.

 The verdict came less than a day after the Houston federal jury said it could not reach a decision, and U.S. District Judge David Hittner instructed jurors to keep deliberating.

 Still, the verdict may prove only a moral victory for Stanford's victims.
-Most have received none of the money back they invested in Stanford's certificates of deposit.
+Most have received none of the money back they invested in Stanford's certificates of deposit, though prosecutors are trying to seize more than $300 million in offshore assets tied to Stanford and other entities that have been frozen.

 "For all the investors I think there is a sense of relief that they weren't just fools," said Cassie Wilkinson, a Houston investor in Stanford funds who attended the six-week trial.
 "There was a jury of 12 people who found the same thing - that we were just conned."